flancian/garden/agora slides 2023.md

 <hr />

+First services in the Commons:

+- Sharing.
+- Embedding.
+- Printing.
+- Format conversion.
+- Bridging,
-First services in the Commons: sharing, embedding, printing, format conversion, bridging (porting across all useful and pro-social combinations formats/mediums/networks).
+  - meaning porting across all useful and pro-social combinations of formats/mediums/networks.